ali1dc/kafka/documents/blog.md

 - Building real-time streaming applications that transform or react to the streams of data

 ## What is Confluent
 Founded by the original developers of Apache Kafka, Confluent delivers the most complete distribution of Kafka with Confluent Platform.
-Confluent Platform improves Kafka with additional community and commercial features designed to enhance the streaming experience of both operators and developers in production, at massive scale.
+Confluent Platform improves Kafka with additional community and commercial features designed to enhance the streaming experience of both operators and developers in production, at a massive scale.

 ## Challenge with cloud (AWS)
 Provisioning Kafka cluster on AWS can be as simple as installing Java and Confluent Platform packages or in a more professional way, using Chef and Packer, we simply can create an AMI with Kafka and all dependencies installed on that box.
 But the challenge in the Kafka configuration:
 - How do we determine the broker id for each broker?
 - How we handle broker replacement?
-On in other word, how we tell to the other brokers about new broker IP address?
+On in other words, how we tell to the other brokers about new broker IP address?
 - In the event of new broker initialization, how we manage data replication?

 ### Assumptions
 1. We are having a cluster of 3 brokers
-2. Each brokers deployed on an EC2 instance in one Available Zone - AZ
+2. Each broker deployed on an EC2 instance in one Available Zone - AZ
 3. We are leveraging Auto Scaling Group - ASG
 4. Using [Chef](https://www.chef.io/) and [Packer](https://www.packer.io/) to bake Confluent Kafka and all dependencies
 5. Using [Keystore](https://github.com/stelligent/keystore) for secret and configuration management

-Now, let's talk about deploying Kafka cluster (Confluent flavor) on AWS as a service.
+Now, let's talk about deploying the Kafka cluster (Confluent flavor) on AWS as a service.
 Means, there is no manual installation or configuration, in case of any broker replacement, proper configuration (such as broker id assignment) is automated and no manual configuration needed what so ever!

 ## Broker assignment
-One of the mandatory Kafka properties is broker's `id`.
+One of the mandatory Kafka properties is the broker's `id`.
 It can be string or number, but it needs to be unique in the cluster.
 Now the challenge is how we set this value?
-There may be a several way to address this challenge, and I will cover two in this article:
+There may be several ways to address this challenge, and I will cover two in this article:
-1. **Use EC2 instance id;** it is very simple to setup, but the issue is in case of broker replacement, all replication can put a heavy traffic on the network.
-Other downside is if all brokers got terminated, we will lose the data.
+1. **Use EC2 instance id;** it is very simple to set up, but the issue is in case of broker replacement, all replication can put heavy traffic on the network.
+Another downside is if all brokers got terminated, we will lose the data.
 This option seems a viable one for the big cluster.
 2. **Use number 0 to N;** it needs some custom code and the idea is to query the Zookeeper, see what id is available (not taken yet), and pick the first one.
 The script needs to be smart enough to handle multiple request and not to assign duplicate id, however, this may not be a simple task.
 The main benefit of this option is that we can predict the broker id and provision some resources like EBS and ENI (covered in next section), and apply them to each broker every time.
-This option is good for small to medium size of cluster.
+This option is good for small to medium size of the cluster.
 Here is some example in python about how we can manage the broker assignment:
     ```python
     from kazoo.client import KazooClient